Menditect/documentation/docs/coverage-goal.md

 ### Add a Coverage Goal
 - Open the list of Coverage Goals for the Application or Test Configuration.
 - Click "<i class="fal fa-plus-circle"></i> Add" to add a Coverage Goal.
+- Select the Application if not yet pre-selected.
 - Enter a name for the Coverage Goal.
 - Save.